bowheart/react-zedux/README.md

 In React Zedux, a store specifies how it's consumed.
 In practice, we'll rarely use `<Provider />` components on the fly.
 Typically we'll wrap them in a custom Provider component that adds additional functionality for consumers.
 Custom Providers also serve as an easy identifier for the stores they provide.

-Custom Providers are the "component" in component-bound stores.
-They'll create a store in their `constructor` (or as a class field, if you're cool enough for that):
+Custom Providers are the "component" in component-bound stores; they create a store in their `constructor` (or as a class field, if you're cool enough for that):

 ```javascript
 import React, { Component } from 'react'